20 Bogus Arguments for Mass ImmigrationKey Facts 12.4

 The Migration Advisory Committee reported in January 2012 that 100 additional non-EU migrants might be associated with a reduction in employment of 23 native workers over the period 1995-2010.
-(This faded over 5 years and did not apply to EU workers).
+(This faded over 5 years; for EU workers the coefficients were similar but the results were not statistically significant).
 There is considerable anecdotal evidence of job displacement in key sectors such as construction, hospitality and retail.

 According to the Migration Advisory Committee the majority of studies estimate that migrants have little impact on average wages but there is an impact on wage distribution in the UK.
 The majority of studies find that migrants increased wages at the top of the wage distribution but reduced them at the bottom.